boozinka/kb_network_automation/README.md

 The output from this should be the full configuration which is basically identical to the current running configuration on cisco3.blah.blah.

+Class 6.

+- [ ] I.    Arista eAPI Introduction
+- [ ] II.
+Arista eAPI Request Structure
+- [ ] III.
+Arista eAPI using Python-Requests Library
+- [ ] IV.
+Creating a Basic Connection using pyeapi
+- [ ] V.    Creating Connections using pyeapi and .eapi.conf
+- [ ] VI.
+Executing Show Commands using pyeapi
+- [ ] VII.
+Configuring Devices using pyeapi
+- [ ] VIII.
+Using the .api() method in pyeapi
+- [ ] IX.
+Arista eAPI Conclusion

+1. Using the pyeapi library, connect to arista3.lasthop.io and execute 'show ip arp'.
+From this ARP table data, print out a mapping of all of the IP addresses and their corresponding MAC addresses.

+2a.
+Define an Arista device in an external YAML file (use arista4.blah.blah for the device).
+In your YAML file, make sure the key names exactly match the names required for use with pyeapi and the connect() method.
+In other words, you should be able to execute 'connect(**device_dict)' where device_dict was retrieved from your YAML file.
+Do not store the lab password in this YAML file, instead set the password using getpass() in your Python program.
+Using this Arista device information stored in a YAML file, repeat the 'show ip arp' retrieval using pyeapi.
+Once again, from this ARP table data, print out a mapping of all of the IP addresses and their corresponding MAC addresses.

+2b.
+Create a Python module named 'my_funcs.py'.
+In this file create two functions: function1 should read the YAML file you created in exercise 2a and return the corresponding data structure; function2 should handle the output printing of the ARP entries (in other words, create a separate function that handles all printing to standard out of the 'show ip arp' data).
+Create a new Python program based on exercise2a except the YAML file loading and the output printing is accomplished using the functions defined in my_funcs.py.

+3. Using your external YAML file and your function located in my_funcs.py, use pyeapi to connect to arista4.lasthop.io and retrieve "show ip route".
+From this routing table data, extract all of the static and connected routes from the default VRF.
+Print these routes to the screen and indicate whether the route is a connected route or a static route.
+In the case of a static route, print the next hop address.

+4. Note, this exercise might be fairly challenging.
+Construct a new YAML file that contains the four Arista switches.
+This YAML file should contain all of the connection information need to create a pyeapi connection using the connect method.
+Using this inventory information and pyeapi, create a Python script that configures the following on the four Arista switches:

+interface {{ intf_name }}
+   ip address {{ intf_ip }}/{{ intf_mask }}

+The {{ intf_name }} should be a Loopback interface between 1 and 99 (for example Loopback99).

+The {{ intf_ip }} should be an address from the 172.31.X.X address space.
+The {{ intf_mask }} should be either a /24 or a /30.

+Each Arista switch should have a unique loopback number, and a unique interface IP address.

+You should use Jinja2 templating to generate the configuration for each Arista switch.

+The data for {{ intf_name }} and for {{ intf_ip }} should be stored in your YAML file and should be associated with each individual Arista device.
+For example, here is what 'arista4' might look like in the YAML file:

+arista4:
+  transport: https
+  host: arista4.blah.blah
+  username: fred
+  port: 443
+  data:
+    intf_name: Loopback99
+    intf_ip: 172.31.1.13
+    intf_mask: 30

+Use pyeapi to push this configuration to the four Arista switches.
+Use pyeapi and "show ip interface brief" to display the IP address table after the configuration changes have been made.